 Where to sit to avoid travel sickness

 If you have any tendency to feel travel sick, it’s best to sit facing the direction of travel.
-This won’t be a problem when riding in a car, coach or airplane but be mindful when get on a train as here you may end up travelling backwards and this won’t help.
+This won’t be a problem when riding in a car, coach or airplane but be mindful when getting on a train as here you may end up travelling backwards and this won’t help.
 Although you may get away with it if you wear the Travel Visor.

 In a car, the favoured seat is the front passenger seat.
 For some this may be enough but for others it doesn’t matter where they sit they feel nauseous.
 Again the Travel Visor is worth considering if you are a passenger in a car or any road vehicle.